yanchao-du/checkup/backend/prisma/PATIENT_SEED_README.md

 ### Patient Demographics
 - **Names**: Female names from Indonesia, Myanmar, and Philippines
+  - 150 unique base names
+  - Extended with letter suffixes for remaining patients (e.g., "Ana Reyes A", "Ana Reyes B")
+  - **Guaranteed unique**: Each of the 1000 patients has a completely unique name
+  - No numeric digits in names - only letters
 - **Identification**: Each patient has a unique, valid FIN (Foreign Identification Number)
   - Format: F followed by 7 digits and a checksum letter (e.g., F2527750M)
   - All FINs are validated using Singapore's official checksum algorithm